PGOT: A Physics-Geometry Operator Transformer for Complex PDEs: Experiments

 \paragraph{Number of Latent Slices $M$.} Table~\ref{tab:ablation_slices} examines the impact of varying $M$.
 Performance generally improves as $M$ increases, with Plasticity, Pipe, and Airfoil peaking at $M=64$.
 Interestingly, Elasticity benefits from even finer granularity, reaching its best performance at $M=128$ (0.0061).
 This is likely because point cloud data lacks explicit connectivity, requiring more slices to capture local geometric nuances.
 However, further increasing $M$ to 256 leads to degradation across all tasks due to the fragmentation of coherent physical regions.
 Considering the trade-off between accuracy and computational cost, we adopt $M=64$ as the unified default.

 \paragraph{Number of Geometric Scales $S$.} Table~\ref{tab:ablation_scales} investigates the effect of multi-scale geometric encoding.
 Single-scale encoding ($S=1$) performs poorly across all benchmarks, confirming that aggregation-induced geometric aliasing significantly degrades prediction quality.
 Performance improves substantially and reaches optimality at $S=2$, demonstrating that a dual-scale representation is sufficient to capture both global topology and local boundary details.
 Interestingly, further increasing the scales to $S=3$ or $S=4$ leads to performance degradation.
 This suggests that excessive high-frequency geometric priors may introduce spectral noise or redundancy, which interferes with the model's ability to learn robust physical dynamics.
+See Appendix~D for additional visualizations.

 \paragraph{Component Analysis.} Table~\ref{tab:ablation_components} validates the necessity of both proposed modules.
 Removing SpecGeo-Attention (w/o SGA) leads to performance drops across all tasks, particularly in Elasticity ($0.0069 \to 0.0074$) and Airfoil ($0.0046 \to 0.0104$), confirming that explicit geometric injection is crucial for handling irregular point clouds and shock boundaries.
 Removing TaylorDecomp-FFN (w/o TDF) causes severe degradation in Plasticity ($0.0012 \to 0.0134$), validating the importance of adaptive routing for time-dependent heterogeneous fields.